 SUCH IS THE PATHWAY

-2 years before Malcolm MacLeod, Mackie to his friends, was born in Hawkesbury, Ontario, in 1915, Friedrich Bergius would develop the synthetic oil process and thus seal Mackie’s fate.
+2 years before Malcolm Alexander MacLeod, Mackie to his friends, was born in Hawkesbury, Ontario, in 1915, Friedrich Bergius would develop the synthetic oil process and thus seal Mackie’s fate.

 29 years after his birth, on January 14th, 1945, Mackie would die at the controls of his Lancaster bomber.
-Dying in the night sky over Merseburg on his 18th mission to destroy the Leuna Synthetic oil refinery developed by Bergius.
+Dying in the night sky over Merseburg on his 19th mission to destroy the Leuna Synthetic oil refinery developed by Bergius.
 Mackie would be one more name added to the list of over 57,000 Bomber Command deaths.